|Achar os melhores spots||

 English (Traduzir este texto em Português): get a cab ( taxi )...you can park but dont know what the locals will do to it,,,lol

-English (Traduzir este texto em Português): nice beach, if not go to carberete beach
+English (Traduzir este texto em Português): nice beach, if not go to carberete beach.
+Breaks only with big swells from north.

 De Anonymous , 01-09-2009